googleapis/google-cloud-ruby/stackdriver/README.md

 # stackdriver

+This gem instruments a Ruby web application for Stackdriver diagnostics.
+When loaded, it integrates with Rails, Sinatra, or other Rack-based web frameworks to collect application diagnostic and monitoring information for your application.

-This gem is a convenience package for loading all Stackdriver gems in the google-cloud-ruby project.
+Specifically, this gem is a convenience package that loads and automatically activates the instrumentation features of the following gems:
 - [google-cloud-logging](../google-cloud-logging)
 - [google-cloud-error_reporting](../google-cloud-error_reporting)
 - [google-cloud-monitoring](../google-cloud-monitoring)